El Yunque National Park

 Traveler Favorite

-• The El Portal Rain Forest Center provides a good introduction to the area—pick up a map and follow the signposted trails.
+• The El Portal visitor center provides a good introduction to the area—pick up a map and follow the signposted trails.

-• Big Tree Trail is one of the most popular hiking routes in the forest; however, the trails are not accessible for wheelchair users or those with strollers.
+• Big Tree Trail is one of the most popular hiking routes in the forest; note that the trails are not accessible for wheelchair users or those with strollers.

 • Popular combination tours include a kayaking trip on the nearby bioluminescent bay and a visit to Luquillo Beach.